flying-dutchmen/3DS-Sails/README.md

 # 3DS Sails
 ####24bit "true-colour" Canvas for the Nintendo 3ds platform
 ####versatile get & set for both pixil or rectangular-regions
-####flexible output left, right, bottom & ... text, Lines, Boxes, Circles, Ellipse's & Polygon's
+####flexible output left, right, bottom & ... text, Lines, Boxes, Poly, Circles, Ellipse, RotatedEllipse & BezierCurve

 All source Code with exception of "Dual_for" presented has undergone debuging & passed Eg. is functional/usable.
 The *.c Sources & demos presented how ever broken, assume an intermediate++ knowledge "C" for thire usage!